JCCyC/hdbdos-16k/README-16K.txt

                           the above ROMs

 - Patch:
-hdbdos-16k.patch          Changes to generate HDB-DOS/16K, applies cleanly to
+hdbdos-16k.patch          Changes to generate HDB-DOS/16, applies cleanly to
-                          ToolShed GitHub repository as of May 31, 2025 (https://github.com/nitros9project/toolshed)
+                          ToolShed GitHub repository as of Jun 2, 2025 (https://github.com/nitros9project/toolshed)

 README.txt                This file